chula805/TechA-Task2/README.md

 ## 🌐 Live Demo

-Experience the versatility of your Image Slider with Filtering in our live demo [here](#).
+Experience the versatility of your Image Slider with Filtering in our live demo - https://chula805.github.io/TechA-Task2/

 ## 📬 Feedback